About WhatDoTheyKnow

 I’d like to keep my request secret!
 (At least until I publish my story) #

-WhatDoTheyKnow is currently only designed for public requests.
-All responses that we receive are automatically published on the website for anyone to read.
+WhatDoTheyKnow is currently designed for public requests.
+Almost all responses that we receive are automatically published on the website for anyone to read.

-However, WhatDoTheyKnowPro is a service for journalists and campaigners which includes the ability to delay publication of your requests and responses.
-If you are a journalist, campaigner, activist, or someone else with a need to make requests for information which are, at least initially, private then find out more and get in touch.
+WhatDoTheyKnowPro is a service for journalists and campaigners that includes the ability to delay publication of your requests and responses.
+If you are a journalist, campaigner, activist, or someone else with a need to make requests for information which are initially private then find out more and get in touch.

 Why can I only request information about the environment from some authorities? #